EmperDeon/Organizer/README.md

     - WIP: Login/Register on server for synchronization ("end-to-end", more info in 'CryptInfo' file)
     - Server code will be available in separate repository (Rails 5.1 & MySQL)
     - Other clients (Web frontend and Mobile on React library)

+### Needs further checking
+- network/NCrypt:decrypt - Validation error prints only to console and message decryption isn't stopped

+### Complex files, check later
+- network/Network

+### Maybe
+- Move all "secure" variables from storage to separate file or leave there but encrypted like docs (for ex. to SSecure)
+- Move login/register logic to SSecure